danngalann/arpdos/README.md

 ```
 pip3 install scapy
 ```
+## Disclaimer
+This project is a proof of concept for testing and educational purposes.
+It's meant to be used against networks you have permission to tamper with.
+I don't take any responsibility for what you do with this program.

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE) for details